Conrad Murray Fast Facts

 January 30, 2015 - An appellate court denies the Jackson family's attempt to reverse the decision that clears concert promoter AEG Live of negligence in hiring Murray as Jackson's physician.

-July 26, 2016 - Releases his book "This is it: the secret lives of Dr. Conrad Murray and Michael Jackson."
+July 26, 2016 - Publishes his book "This is it: the secret lives of Dr. Conrad Murray and Michael Jackson."